-Many companies find it difficult to choose the right technologies for their projects.
-We believe that oftentimes they need the view of senior developers, who can assist them in making the best choice.
-If you consider .NET, Kristiyan Petrov, Senior Software Engineer can surely help you think of important aspects for your choice.
+If you’re considering the .NET framework, Kristiyan Petrov, Senior .NET Software Engineer can help you decide if it’s a good fit for you.
 In this short conversation, he outlines key insights on launching a project with .NET.
 And he speaks from experience.
 Here are some of the main points in the talk.
 You can watch the video on YouTube.

 Choosing the right tech for your cloud

 Every cloud provides different technologies.
 For example, if you want to use Service Bus, you can use Azure Service Bus or RabbitMQ.
-But when you are using Azure Cloud, it is better to use their bus, because they are maintaining it… It’s better because if you want to use, for example, RabbitMQ, we have to pay for DevOps.
+But if you’re using Azure Cloud, it’s better to go with their bus, because it’s being maintained by them.
+It’s better because if you want to use, for example, RabbitMQ, we have to pay for DevOps.

 Usually, every cloud provider offers their own alternative for most technologies.
-If we want to use .NET for our project, for example, it’s better to use their cloud also.
-If we use an external technology, we have to pay for support, which is more expensive.
+If you want to use .NET for your project, it’s better to also use their cloud.
+With an external technology, you’d also need to pay for support, which is more expensive.

 .NET development environments

 For the development environment, when we want to create a feature, we initiate SFTP containers.
-We are not paying for SFTP in the cloud because this is also a part of the cost optimization – every developer initiates resources when they can.
+We’re not paying for SFTP in the cloud because this is also a part of the cost optimization – every developer initiates resources when they can.
 We are using Docker and Docker Compose.
-We are managing everything.
+We’re managing everything.

 The example above is with SFTP because this is what we use in our current project.
 This methodology can be applied for databases and so on.